ForgeRock/forgeops-cli/docs/forgeops_delete_directory.md

-## forgeops apply ds
+## forgeops delete directory

-Deploy the ForgeRock DS operator
+Remove the ForgeRock DS resources

 ### Synopsis

-    Deploy the ForgeRock ds-operator:
-    * Apply the latest ds-operator manifest
-    * use --tag to specify a different ds-operator version to deploy
+    Remove the directory service resources of the ForgeRock cloud deployment:
+    * Delete the directory service resources of ForgeRock cloud deployment

 ```
-forgeops apply ds [flags]
+forgeops delete directory [flags]
 ```

 ### Examples

 ```

-      # Deploy the "latest" ds-operator.
+      # Remove the directory service resources from the "default" namespace.
-      forgeops apply ds
+      forgeops delete directory

-      # Deploy a specific version of the ds-operator.
-      forgeops apply ds --tag v0.0.4
+      # Delete the directory service resources from a given namespace.
+      forgeops delete directory --namespace mynamespace
 ```

 ### Options

 ```
-  -h, --help   help for ds
+  -h, --help   help for directory
 ```

 ### Options inherited from parent commands